wazuh/wazuh-documentation/source/user-manual/registering/host-verification-registration.rst

           # cp sslagent.cert sslagent.key /var/ossec/etc

-     2. To register the Wazuh agent, run the ``agent-auth`` program which automatically adds the Wazuh agent to the Wazuh manager:
+     2. To register the Wazuh agent, run the ``agent-auth`` utility which automatically adds the Wazuh agent to the Wazuh manager:

        .. code-block:: console